google/wuffs/doc/puffs-the-language.md

 - `limit`

-TODO: categorize and, or, not, as, false, true, in, out, this, u8, u16, etc.
+TODO: categorize and, or, not, as, ref, deref, false, true, in, out, this, u8, u16, etc.

 ## Operators